 We recommend creating a subscriber list in Salesforce as it will instantly be added to Campaign Monitor.
 If you have created a list in Campaign Monitor, it will be added to Salesforce when the primary sync runs, typically every hour.

-1. Go to the subscriber list tab.
-2. Click the new button.
+1. Go to the CMSubscriber list tab.
+2. Click the Create List button.
 3. Enter a List Name.
 4. You can click Createlist or choose options within the collapsed sections details below.

 Deleting a List